htem/GridTape_VNC_paper/template_registration_pipeline/README.md

 ## Folder descriptions:

-### run_elastix
+### run_elastix - DEPRECATED
-Scripts, parameter files, and instructions for running template registration yourself
+Scripts, parameter files, and instructions for running template registration yourself.
+See the repository [htem/run_elastix](https://github.com/htem/run_elastix) for updated versions of this code.

 ### register_EM_dataset_to_template